-Not one word in scripture is superfluous and when the word BUT starts a sentence it is a conjunction of contrast - it is a word that introduces an opposite outcome and is a clue that the upcoming statement is about to qualify something important.
-Having taught His disciples to pray to the Father in faith, Christ has given a long dissertation on the futility of fretting, the fruitlessness of worry and the anxiety that is caused when our primary attention is on how WE can provide for our own temporal necessities of life.
+Not one word in Scripture is superfluous and when the word BUT starts a sentence it is a conjunction of contrast - it is a word that introduces an opposite outcome and is a clue that the upcoming statement is about to qualify something important.
+Having taught His disciples to pray to the Father in faith, Christ gave a long dissertation on the futility of fretting, the fruitlessness of worry, and the anxiety that is caused when our primary attention is on how WE can provide for our own temporal necessities of life.

-Through a series of amusing examples Jesus points out that both birds and lilies do not fret for their food or clothing, but are graciously cared for by God, pointing out that His children are infinitely more precious to Him than pretty flowers or feathered foul.
+Through a series of beautiful examples, Jesus points out that both birds and lilies do not fret for their food or clothing, but are graciously cared for by God, pointing out that His children are infinitely more precious to Him than pretty flowers or feathered foul.

 Instead of seeking first the things of this world, through our own effort, we are urged to seek Him first – to develop a right perspective, to exchange natural thinking for godly thinking.
-This is simply done by trusting Him to fulfil His promise to provide for our needs, and when He is our main focus, ALL the things that we need, both temporal and eternal will be provided.
+So as we trust Him to fulfil His promise to provide for our needs, remembering that He is able to do far more abundantly beyond all that we ask or think, let us take the words of Jesus to heart to seek HIM first, and make HIM our main focus, today and every day.

 Loving Father, I know that too often a lack of faith in Your promises of provision have caused me to seek after the things of this world by myself.
-I confess this is a lack of faith in You and pray that the eyes of my ahead, in Jesus name I pray.
-AMEN.
+I confess this is a lack of faith in You and pray that the eyes of my heart would be focussed on You, from this day forward.
+In Jesus' name I pray, AMEN.